facebookresearch/ParlAI/projects/bst/README.md

 ### _Can You Put it All Together: Evaluating Conversational Agents' Ability to Blend Skills_

-Eric Michael Smith, Mary Williamson, Kurt Shuster, Jason Weston, Y-Lan Boureau
+Eric Michael Smith*, Mary Williamson*, Kurt Shuster, Jason Weston, Y-Lan Boureau

 ## Abstract